Richard Hudson (file photo)

 Hudson was in Washington monitoring election results Tuesday.

 The N.C.
 Senate District 25 race was easily won by Republican incumbent Amy Galey (67,098, 60.3 percent) over Donna Vanhook (44,097, 39.6 percent).
-The race was between Alamance County women, though a portion of the district is in Randolph County, where Galey attracted more than three times the number of votes compared to Vanhook.
+The race was between Alamance County women, though a portion of the district is in Randolph County.

-Biggs is an incumbent who previously held a spot on the Randolph County School System’s Board of Education.
-Biggs had 5,848 votes compared to Susan Lee Scott’s 2,066 within Randolph County, while his overall margin was 32,944 (76.5 percent) to 10,118 (23.5 percent).
+Biggs, an incumbent who previously held a spot on the Randolph County School System’s Board of Education, rolled to victory with 32,944 (76.5 percent) votes to Democrat Susan Lee Scott’s 10,118 (23.5 percent).

 ** Also, current Randolph County District Attorney Andrew Gregson was unopposed.